dmlc/dgl/docs/source/guide/training-edge.rst

 Sometimes you may want to predict which type an existing edge belongs to.

-For instance, given the heterogeneous graph above, your task is given an edge connecting a user and an item, predict whether the user would ``click`` or ``dislike`` an item.
+For instance, given the
+:ref:`heterogeneous graph example <guide-training-heterogeneous-graph-example>`, your task is given an edge connecting a user and an item, to predict whether the user would ``click`` or ``dislike`` an item.

 This is a simplified version of rating prediction, which is common in recommendation literature.

 You can use a heterogeneous graph convolution network to obtain the node representations.
-For instance, you can still use the RGCN above for this purpose.
+For instance, you can still use the :ref:`RGCN defined previously <guide-training-rgcn-node-classification>` for this purpose.

 To predict the type of an edge, you can simply repurpose the ``HeteroDotProductPredictor`` above so that it takes in another graph